AHNA Global Healing Traditions: Amazon 2026

 Experiential learning to include:

-A recording of the general info session is available here: https://youtu.be/X2KNrZKdylQ A formal informational in-depth Q&A session for those who put in a deposit will be held in January.
+A formal informational in-depth Q&A session for those who put in a deposit will be held at a later date.

 This Amazonian educational experience, has previously been facilitated by Connie when offered by CE, For-Credit, and Travel Study through: